Insulin resistance: Interpretation of results

+Insulin resistance and aging

+Insulin resistance normally increases with ageing in human adults, whereas insulin sensitivity is maintained in centenarians and familial human longevity.
+Greater longevity in shorter men is associated with reduced insulin resistance.

+Chronic systemic inflammation increases with aging in human adults, and is associated with many aging-associated diseases.
+A vicious circle exists between aging and chronic inflammation.

 Prevention and management

-Maintaining a healthy body weight and being physically active can help reduce the risk of developing insulin resistance.
+Maintaining a healthy body weight and engaging in regular physical activity can help mitigate the risk of developing insulin resistance.

 The primary treatment for insulin resistance is exercise and weight loss.
 Both metformin and thiazolidinediones improve insulin sensitivity.
 Metformin is approved for prediabetes and type 2 diabetes and has become one of the more commonly prescribed medications for insulin resistance.

 The Diabetes Prevention Program (DPP) showed that exercise and diet were nearly twice as effective as metformin at reducing the risk of progressing to type 2 diabetes.
 However, the participants in the DPP trial regained about 40% of the weight that they had lost at the end of 2.8 years, resulting in a similar incidence of diabetes development in both the lifestyle intervention and the control arms of the trial.
 In epidemiological studies, higher levels of physical activity (more than 90 minutes per day) reduce the risk of diabetes by 28%.

 Furthermore, physical training has also generally been seen to be an effective antagonist of insulin resistance in obese or overweight children and adolescents (under the age of 19).

+Aerobic or resistance training

 As per the 2016 systematic review and meta-analysis conducted by Marson et al., aerobic exercise is associated with fasting insulin reduction; however, resistance and combined exercise are not.
 The authors caution against demeaning the importance of resistance and combined exercise, as this type of training is generally less researched than aerobic training.
 Overall, physical training can be used in both adolescents and adults to prevent the progression of insulin resistance and future possible metabolic and cardiovascular disease.

+Food constituents

 Resistant starch from high-amylose corn, amylomaize, has been shown to reduce insulin resistance in healthy individuals, in individuals with insulin resistance, and in individuals with type 2 diabetes.

 Some types of polyunsaturated fatty acids (omega-3) may moderate the progression of insulin resistance into type 2 diabetes, however, omega-3 fatty acids appear to have limited ability to reverse insulin resistance, and they cease to be efficacious once type 2 diabetes is established.